College of Arts and Sciences

 Visit Federal Agency Web pages and articles as assigned/discussed in class.

-In addition to interaction via Canvas and email contact, you are required to contact the instructor via email or telephone by the first day of the term for an initial briefing.
+In addition to interaction via Canvas and email contact, you are required to contact the instructor via email by the first day of the term.
 Although physical class meetings are not part of this course, participation in all interactive, learning activities is required.

 Make-Up Work Policy